51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 > AV-8B airframes will typically use Pontiac 1 and 2 for call signs in the DCS Mission Editor
 > as DCS does not currently support Spade and Shank as call signs.

+> F-15E airframes will typically use Ford 1 and 2 for call signs in the DCS Mission Editor
+> as DCS does not currently support Dude and Jazz as call signs.

 Specific missions may choose different flight callsigns as desired.
 When deviating from the SOPs though, please avoid changes that may create confusion.
 For example, an F-16C flight could use